Walgreens says will buy smaller drugstore rival Rite-Aid

 Increased scale would help the combined company better withstand pricing pressure from major retailers, including Internet players like Amazon.com Inc (AMZN.O) that sell many of the same products, Deusen said.

-Additional reporting by Greg Roumeliotis and Lauren Hirsch in New York, Siddharth Cavale and Ramkumar Iyer in Bengaluru,; Diane Bartz in Washington and Caroline Humer in New York; Editing by Lisa Von Ahn and Christian Plumb
+Additional reporting by Greg Roumeliotis and Lauren Hirsch in New York, Diane Bartz in Washington and Caroline Humer in New York